mohtashim-ali/course-project-the-basis/Markdown Files/Phase 2 Markdown Files/Design Document Phase 2.md

 > The packaging strategy used is “By Layers”.
 This approach allowed us to make adding features to our code much easier.
 It also makes it easy to see how the dependency rule is implemented in our project.
 Another strategy we considered is by feature, however there were far too many classes in one folder for storing the math related classes, so packaging by layers was the best one for us.
 ## Design Patterns

-#### Strategy:

-> We used the strategy pattern to implement operations.
-Since computing an operation is very similar, the strategy pattern allows for two input numbers to be computing according to the operand.
-This helps clean up calling operations as new "strategies'' can be called.

-#### Facade:
+#### Strategy Pattern:

-> Our controller uses the Facade design pattern by contatning the use cases and calling the correct one depending on the user input.
-The facade class is called in our UI.
-Implementing the facade pattern helps us make sure the UI is not directly communicating with our use cases.
+> We used the strategy pattern to define a family of operations.
+Since addition, subtraction, division, multiplication and powers all use two numbers, the strategy pattern helped us clean up the code.
+This was done by defining an interface for computation, and defining a compute method which took in two numbers.
+We then created a specific strategy object and passed it to the context.
+The context exposes a setter which lets clients replace the strategy associated with the context at runtime.
+The context in this example would be addition, subtraction, division, multiplication and exponents.
+Finally we have a class single expression, this class implements different variations of an algorithm the context uses. we check the context by the associated string operand.
+For example, when we have "+", the resultant method in single operation checks it and calls the Addition class.
+After it finds out the appropriate class, it uses the method setStrategy in the calculator class.
+After being set the method resultant then calls upon getStrategy in calculator class to get the result.

 #### Observer:

 > The observer design pattern is implemented by having a gateway for our text files.
 Since we want to be able to store users and user history, having a gateway will allow us for our code to adhere to clean architecture, alongside making it easy to read and store information to the txt files.

-> (will add more later)
+The gateways communicate to the database and either add information such as when a user signs up, and when the user wants to read their history the gateway will read the database.

+#### Facade:
+> The facade design pattern is implemented through our controllers.
+First, we had one large facade then we split it up to adhere to SRP, alongside ensuring we follow the facade design pattern.
+Having the facade design pattern improved functionality of our code since we could have the controller take in the user input, log in/sign up the user by calling the corresponding use cases, then the operation Controller is called where it will take in the users choice and call the corresponding operation use case.

+#### Builder:
+> We have tried to attempt at implementing the builder design pattern for building a matrix, however due to time constraints it is not perfect.
+For instance, there is not a single class which acts as the middleman which calls on the classes for building a matrix.
+There is a use case which takes in the users string, builds the matrix, and then in the controller the matrix is built and sent off into the correct operations.

+#### Memento:
+> We could have implemented Memento, if we had more time, to restore a matrix or expression from history.
+The pattern would have helped us add a feature for returning the answer from something a user computed in the past.
+Currently, the user can only view the history and the time they computed it.
+But in the future having this feature would be easier using the memento design pattern.

 ## GitHub Features